bitlayer-org/bitlayer-org.github.io/docs/quick-start.md

 Users can engage with it using wallets such as **Metamask, imToken, or other Ethereum-compatible wallets**.

-Developers are afforded the ease of migrating smart contracts written in **Solidity, Vyper, or any other language that compiles to EVM bytecode** directly to Bitlayer.
+Developers are afforded the ease of migrating smart contracts written in **Solidity, Vyper, or any other language that compiles to EVM bytecode** directly to Bitlayer, using the toolchain you are familiar with: Ethereum JSON-RPC, Hardhat, etc.

 # Architecture